cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

-Entry Requirements A pass in STPM with a minimum of Grade C (GP 2.00) in any two (2) subjects, or its equivalent; OR A pass in STAM with a minimum grade of Jayyid, or its equivalent; OR A Certificate in Matriculation or Foundation with a minimum CGPA of 2.00, or its equivalent; OR A Diploma (Level 4, MQF) with a minimum CGPA of 2.00, or its equivalent; OR A pass in Diploma Kemahiran Malaysia (DKM) / Diploma Lanjutan Kemahiran Malaysia (DLKM) / Diploma Vokasional Malaysia (DVM) in suitable fields with a minimum CGPA of 2.50 subjected to Senate / Academic Board’s approval (Note: The HEPs are to conduct screening and provide necessary guidance specific to the discipline of the programme) ; OR A pass in DKM / DLKM / DVM with a minimum CGPA of 2.00 and at least have two (2) years working experience in a related discipline; OR Other relevant equivalent qualifications recognised by the Malaysian Government.
+Entry Requirements i.
+A pass in STPM with a minimum of Grade C (GP 2.00) in any two (2) subjects, or its equivalent; OR ii.
+A pass in STAM with a minimum grade of Jayyid, or its equivalent; OR iii.
+A Certificate in Matriculation or Foundation with a minimum CGPA of 2.00, or its equivalent; OR iv.
+A Diploma (Level 4, MQF) with a minimum CGPA of 2.00, or its equivalent; OR v.
+A pass in Diploma Kemahiran Malaysia (DKM) / Diploma Lanjutan Kemahiran Malaysia (DLKM) / Diploma Vokasional Malaysia (DVM) in suitable fields with a minimum CGPA of 2.50 subjected to Senate / Academic Board’s approval Note: The HEPs are to conduct screening and provide necessary guidance specific to the discipline of the programme; OR vi.
+A pass in DKM / DLKM / DVM with a minimum CGPA of 2.00 and at least have two (2) years working experience in a related discipline; OR vii.
+Other relevant equivalent qualifications recognised by the Malaysian Government.
 AND viii.
 Pass an interview OR submission of portfolio determined by the HEP as required.
-English Competency Requirement (International Student) Achieve a minimum score Band 3 in MUET or equivalent.
+ENGLISH COMPETENCY REQUIREMENT (INTERNATIONAL STUDENT): Achieve a minimum score Band 3 in MUET or equivalent.

 ### About